 How many times does your child ask if you could play with them?
 When they’re young, they probably make this request multiple times throughout the day.

-Imagine approaching your child and asking them if they would like to spend time with you?
-Whether you play together, go for a walk, or simply chat on their bed, this experience will be more meaningful, because you approached them.
+Imagine approaching your child and asking if they would like to spend time with you.
+Whether you play together, go for a walk, or simply chat on their bed, this experience will be more meaningful because you approached them.

 2. DO SOMETHING IMPORTANT WITH THEM.

-Do something important with your child.
-In fact, invite your child to join you in completing an important task.
+Do something meaningful with your child.
+Invite your child to join you in completing an important task.
 Children like to feel included in “adult” tasks and essential duties.
 Here are some projects you could invite them to do with you:

 • Would you like to help me pick out the plants for the garden this year?